 What is Misdiagnosis?

-If a doctor failed to diagnose you correctly, that mistake could lead to a severe personal injury, including:
+If a doctor fails to diagnose you correctly, that mistake could lead to a severe personal injury, including:

 - Worsening of the medical condition